Momosa123/blockexplorer/README.md

 ## 4. Deployment

 The frontend and the worker are hosted on cloudflare.
 The frontend is connected to cloudflare via github for continious deploymentt.
+You can visit the live page here: https://front-blockexplorer.pages.dev/